mailchimp/content-style-guide/17-further-reading.html.md

 [Buzzfeed Style Guide](http://www.buzzfeed.com/emmyf/buzzfeed-style-guide)
 [A List Apart Style Guide](http://alistapart.com/about/style-guide)

-If you’re working on your own style guide, these resources were helpful to us:
+If you are working on your own style guide, these resources were helpful to us:

 [Accessibility Cheatsheet](http://bitsofco.de/2015/the-accessibility-cheatsheet/)
 [18F Accessibility Guide](https://18f.github.io/accessibility/index.html)